The Klaviatursphäraphon (1928) & Partiturophon (1930). Jörg Mager, Germany.

 Hugoniot's patent for a tone-wheel sound generator December 1919

-CharlesEmile Hugoniot ( died; France, 1927 ) was a French mechanic, researcher and inventor of early electronic musical instruments.
-Hugoniot was awarded seven patents in France from 1919-1923 for various methods of sound generation including tone-wheels and photo-electrical tone generators.
-Starting in 1919, Hugoniot began a process of improving existing sound generation devices of the period, first; Thaddeus Cahill’s electro-magnetic tone-wheels (from Cahill’s patent’s that would have been known to him in France) and continuing to electromagnetic steel discs and photo-electrical methods possibly influenced by the South African physicist, Hendrik van der Bijl’s patents from 1916.
+CharlesEmile Hugoniot (died in France, 1927) was a French mechanic, researcher, and inventor of early electronic musical instruments.
+Hugoniot was awarded seven patents in France between 1919 and 1923 for various methods of sound generation, including tone wheels and photoelectric tone generators.
+Starting in 1919, Hugoniot began a process of improving existing sound generation devices of the period, first, Thaddeus Cahill’s electro-magnetic tone-wheels (from Cahill’s patents that would have been known to him in France) and continuing to electromagnetic steel discs and photo-electrical methods, possibly influenced by the South African physicist, Hendrik van der Bijl’s patents from 1916.
 By doing so, Hugoniot introduced these new methods to a French group of electronic engineers.

-Hugoniot Appears to have constructed only one instrument– a photo-electric organ described in his patent #FR550370 In 1921.
-The instrument was one of the first to use a photoelectric technique to generate sound: Hugoniot projected a light beam onto a selenium photo-voltaic cell through an array of 12 rotating discs cut with with concentric rings of radial slits.
+Hugoniot appears to have constructed only one instrument– a photoelectric organ described in his patent #FR550370 in 1921.
+The instrument was among the first to use a photoelectric technique to generate sound: Hugoniot projected a light beam onto a selenium photovoltaic cell through an array of 12 rotating discs, each cut with concentric rings of radial slits.
 The frequency (and speed of rotation) generated an electrical pulse from the photo-voltaic cell that equated to an octave pitch.

-Hugoniot’s died in 1927 before he could develop his ideas any further than prototypes yet he left behind a legacy of innovation that influenced a new generation of French pioneering instrument designers including Pierre Toulon and Givelet & Coupleaux.
+Hugoniot died in 1927 before he could develop his ideas beyond prototypes, yet he left a legacy of innovation that influenced a new generation of French pioneering instrument designers, including Pierre Toulon and Givelet & Coupleaux.
 1 Bush, D., & Kassel, R. (2004;2006;).
 The Organ: An Encyclopaedia, London: Taylor and Francis, 167.

 Hugoniot's patent for a photo-electrical sound generator August 1921